-Jordyn Woods Shares Video Of Herself Eating Following Weight Loss Comments
+Jordyn Woods Shares Video Of Herself Eating Following Weight-Loss Comments

 The caption makes no reference to food or weight.
 It simply thanks the city of Lagos, adding that Jordyn will “be back.”

 Fans aren’t the only ones commenting on Woods’ weight loss.
 On April 24, The Daily Mail reported that Woods was flaunting her “50lb weight loss.”
-The newspaper pointed towards recent social media pictures of the model looking slimmed down, adding that her estimated 50lb weight loss dates back to 2018.
+The newspaper pointed toward recent social media pictures of the model looking slimmed down, adding that her estimated 50-pound weight loss dates back to 2018.
 Whether Woods has lost, gained, or maintained her weight since is not known.

 Comments to today’s post largely come from Nigerian-based accounts.
 Many seem pleased that Woods chose their country for her April travels.
 One user does query what she’s eating, though.
-“Wait, is that a mega chicken or what?” they wrote.
-Another questioned whether Woods is eating “Walmart potato salad.”

 In 2018, Jordyn spoke to E!
 News about keeping in shape.
-While she did not specify the aforementioned weight loss, she did show enthusiasm for fitness, saying: “I have a love-hate relationship with cardio… Weights, squats, I feel like it all plays an important role.”
+While she did not specify the aforementioned weight loss, she did show enthusiasm for fitness.

+“I have a love-hate relationship with cardio… Weights, squats, I feel like it all plays an important role.”

 Jordyn is now CEO of an athleisurewear line named SECNDNTURE.
 The model and entrepreneur’s Instagram isn’t hugely fitness-based, but enough workout selfies suggest Woods to be a bit of a gym rat.
 For today though, it’s just lakeside relaxing and that unidentified tub of food.